-If you are importing an existing GELI-encrypted ZFS pool, you must decrypt the disks before importing the pool.
-In Figure 8.7, select Yes: Decrypt disks to access the screen shown in Figure 8.9.
+Disks in existing GELI-encrypted ZFS pools must be decrypted before importing the pool.
+In the Import Volume dialog shown in Figure 8.7, select Yes: Decrypt disks.
+The screen shown in Figure 8.9 is then displayed.

 Fig. 8.9: Decrypting Disks Before Importing a ZFS Pool